qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 GDAL Settings
 -------------

-`GDAL <https://gdal.org>`_ is a data exchange library for vector and raster files.
-It provides drivers to read and or write data in different formats.
+`GDAL <https://gdal.org>`_ is a data exchange library for geospatial data that supports a large number of vector and raster formats.
+It provides drivers to read and (often) write data in these formats.
-The :guilabel:`GDAL` tab currently exposes the drivers for raster and vector formats with their capabilities.
+The :guilabel:`GDAL` tab exposes the drivers for raster and vector formats with their capabilities.

 Raster driver options